femosc2/svpol-bird/README.md

 # anders-borg-bird
-Flappy Bird Clone featuring Anders Borg
+Flappy Bird Clone featuring Jonas Sjöstedt

 upgraded version from coding train challenge 31

 # How to Install

+0. open Terminal

-npm install
+1. npm install

-http-server
+2. http-server

+3. Open the IP you got in the terminal